teltek/Galicaster-doc/GalicasterConfiguration.md

 Default value: `True`

 #### Side-by-side layout
-Three types of layout are provide: Side-by-side and Picture-in-picture with screen or camera as main picture.
+Three types of layout are provided: Side-by-side, picture-in-picture with screen or picture-in-picture with camera.
 In future releases the layout will be more customizable.

 ```ini
 [sidebyside]
 layout = sbs
 ```
-Layout options: (**sbs**|pip-screen|pip-camera)
+Layout options: (**sbs** | pip-screen | pip-camera )

 #### Homepage
 If you are in admin mode, Galicaster can load at startup the recorder or the media manager page.